digital-asset/lib-cdm-event-specification-module/daml/Readme.md

-# How to use
+# How to use the DAML module

-In order to use this library, copy the source code into the application.

-An example how to extend `Update` to be an instance of `Fetch` can be found [here](src/Example.daml).
+Given that the specification is written in DAML, it can be used as is if you are a DAML developer.
+Note that the module is not packaged into an own library currently.
+To use this library and its functions, copy the source code into your DAML application.